dansmyers/Simulation/Sprint-3-Monte_Carlo_Simulation/Deliverables/README.md

 What is Hermione's expected outcome from playing Dragon's Dice?
 Solve this problem analytically.

+## Reliability (Sheldon Ross)

+Consider a system with five independent components, each of which operates correctly with probability *p*.
+A second system has three independent components, each of which also operates correctly with probability *p*.

+Each system can only function if at least half of its components function correctly on a given day.
+For what values of *p* is the three component system more likely to function correctly than the five component system?

+Tip: use the binomial distribution

+## Living the Dream

+I want to use ChatGPT to automatically respond to my e-mails.
+The number of e-mails I get per hour is Poisson distributed with parameter 10 and ChatGPT can automatically answer 80% of normal e-mails.
+What's the probability that I need to personally answer more than 25 e-mails in an eight hour workday?

+## Expected value of the Poisson Distribution

+Show that the expected value of a Poisson distribution with parameter *λ* is *λ*.
+Use the definition of the expected value.
+The summation will appear to be gnarly, with a factorial in the denominator, but you can simplify it.

+For this problem, you can assume the period length *t* is fixed at 1.
+That is, events occur at rate *λ* per unit of time.

+Tip: look up definitions of the exponential function, one of which is a gnarly looking summation with a factorial in the denominator.
+Use that result to simplify the expected value result.

 ## *Les Poissons*! *Les Poissons*!
 How I Love *les Poissons*!

 <img src="https://vignette.wikia.nocookie.net/disney/images/4/4d/Tlmpe834.jpg/revision/latest?cb=20101108233151" width="40%" />